doc-ai/react-native-arc-progress/README.md

 React Native component for creating animated, arc progress with ReactART.
 Useful for displaying users points for example.

+## ChangLog

+1. fix weird diplay when fill is less that 0.01;

 ## Example app
 ![image](screenshot.gif)